 The fastest WebSocket implementation

 This post measures the performance of wtx and other projects to figure out which one is faster.
-If any metrics or procedures described here are flawed, feel free to point them.
+If any metrics or procedures described here are flawed, feel free to point them out.

 Metrics